Do black holes store negative entropy?: Acknowledgment

-We sincerely thank R. Jozsa for speculating about the possibility that the negative-energy particles `falling into' a black hole may have negative entropy, G. Kato for pointing out a generalisation of our original formulation via focusing on the deviation from a stationary state of a black hole, M.~Koashi for having informed K.A. of an interesting implication coming from an analogy between two-mode squeezed states and Hawking radiation ten years ago, and H.-K. Lo for emphasising the observer dependence of quantum field theory in a curved spacetime.
+We sincerely thank R. Jozsa for speculating about the possibility that the negative-frequency particles `falling into' a black hole may have negative entropy, M.~Koashi for having informed K.A. of an interesting implication coming from an analogy between two-mode squeezed states and Hawking radiation ten years ago, and H.-K. Lo for emphasising the observer dependence of quantum field theory in a curved spacetime.
 K.A. is especially thankful to R. Jozsa and the University of Cambridge for giving him an opportunity to stay in R. Jozsa's group during his sabbatical.
-K.A. thanks support, in part, from CREST, JST JP-MJCR1671 and PREST, JST JP-MJPR1861.
-S.S. acknowledges the SERB (Government of India) and the Cambridge Trust for supporting his PhD with a Cambridge-India Ramanujan scholarship.
+We also thank T. Honjo, M. Hotta, K. Inaba, W. J. Munro, Y. Nakata, K. Shimizu and T. Takayanagi for helpful discussion.
+K.A. thanks support, in part, from PRESTO, JST JP-MJPR1861, from CREST, JST JP-MJCR1671, from Moonshot R\&D, JST JPMJMS2061, from MEXT-JSPS Grant-in-Aid for Transformative Research Areas (A), No. 21H05183 and from R\&D of ICT Priority Technology (JPMI00316).
+S.S. is supported by a Royal Commission for the Exhibition of 1851 Research Fellowship.
+Part of this work was done when S.S. was a PhD student at DAMTP, University of Cambridge, supported by the SERB (Government of India) and the Cambridge Trust through a Cambridge-India Ramanujan scholarship.
+G.K. thanks support, in part, from the JSPS Kakenhi (C) No. 17K05591, (C) No. 20K03779, (C) No. 21K03388 and JST CREST JPMJCR2113.
+Part of this work was done when G.K. belonged to NTT Communication Science Laboratories.